dsdrv2358/computerGame/README.md

-Created in react native using expo
+Created in react native using expo and Node.js